Star-Mdakane/tip-calculator-app/README.md

 Still having trouble with the error states and what not but I just enjoyed working with numbers, let me think where I can put my output function.

+Just got my calculations function to work.
+Everything was working fine on the console but did not work on on the DOM.
+I started over and tried another method but it broke more so I reverted back.
+Then I replaced my if sstatement with a ternary and guess what?!

+IT WORKS!
 ### Built with

 - Semantic HTML5 markup